Chapter 6 : Always Him

 James and the rest of his family desperately wished Albus would move past that day at Azkaban and the events leading up to it.
-He still blamed himself for Alaric Rousseau's death, and after months after the incident at Azkaban had passed and he was still attempting to recover, Harry and Ginny had held a conversation with him, asking him if he would ever move on.
+He still blamed himself for Alaric Rousseau's death.
+Months after the incident at Azkaban had passed with Al still attempting to mentally recover, Harry and Ginny had held a conversation with him, asking him if he would ever move on.
 Or at least try to.
 When he said he would always consider himself to be the murderer of a fourteen-year-old boy, Harry and Ginny had sought help for Albus, and ever since then, he had been going to see a psychiatrist every other week.

-Today had been his most recent appointment, but seeing Albus sulking once again, James could only assume one thing.
-They had made no progress yet again.
-But after three years of no progress, James could hardly be surprised anymore.
+Today had been his most recent appointment, but seeing Albus sulking once again, James could only assume one thing: they had made no progress yet again.
+But after three years of no progress, James was never surprised by this.